ubiratansoares/kryptokarteira-backend/README.md

 # Krypto Karteira Backend

-> This is a practical project for an application to Android Software Engineer position at Stone.
+> This is a practical project for an application to Android Software Engineer position.
 Check all details below

 ## Why

-I just want work (finally) in a company where technology **really matters** and people **really cares** about Software Engineering and the product.
+Seeking for a company where technology
+**really matters** and people **really cares** about Software Engineering and the product ...

-The Stone challenge itself **does not require** a *Back-end for Front-end implementation* per se.
+The challenge itself **does not demand** a *Back-end for Front-end implementation* as a mandatory requirement.

 However, we should do things the right way : this BFF abstracts **all the bussiness rules** away from the mobile client, since this is